AdvaitDarbare/MachineLearningCourse/README.md

 Principal Component Analysis is a technique used to emphasize variation and bring out strong patterns in a dataset, reducing its dimensionality.

 - **Code**: See the `Principal_component_analysis` directory for implementation details.

-Thank you for visiting our repository.
-Happy learning!